Allen Skillicorn: Other political activity

 Skillicorn endorsed Libertarian Party candidate Kash Jackson in the 2018 Illinois gubernatorial election.

 Skillicorn considered a 2020 bid for the 14th congressional district of Illinois.
 In a letter to Republican leadership regarding a pizza party, Skillicorn wrote, "I am serious about helping President Trump drain the swamp and empower the American people...If I am fortunate enough to serve as your congressman, I will be a tireless party builder to peel back the corrupt, corrosive influence of Nancy Pelosi and the new batch of Democratic socialists that threaten our jobs, communities, families and freedom while benefiting special interests."
 On September 4, 2019, Skillicorn instead endorsed Jim Oberweis for Congress in the 14th District and announced plans to seek re-election to the Illinois House.

+In 2022, Skillicorn was elected to the town council of Fountain Hills, Arizona.

 Personal life

-Skillicorn resides with his wife, Heather, in East Dundee.
-He has lived in the Fox Valley area his entire life.
-In December 2020, Skillicorn and his wife moved to Fountain Hills, Arizona where he ran for town council.
+Skillicorn resided with his wife, Heather, in East Dundee.
+Prior to 2020, he had lived in the Fox Valley area his entire life.
+In December 2020, Skillicorn and his wife moved to Fountain Hills, Arizona, where he ran for town council.